-The Museum of the Terracotta Warriors and Horses is located more than a one hour drive outside of Xian.
+Spend the morning viewing the enigmatic ranks of the lifesized Terracotta Warriors.
+The Museum of the Terracotta Warriors and Horses is located more than one hour drive outside of Xian.
 From the bus park to the museum entrance is a 15 minute walk.
-There are electric carts offered by private vendors which can be organised at your own cost.
+There are electric carts offered by private vendors, which can be organised at your own expense.
 There is no electric cart available for the return from the museum exit to the bus park.
 Within the museum area the warriors can be seen in three different 'pits', which are active archaeological digs.
-The site is large and, towards the summer months, can be hot outside.
-Sightseeing here involves approximately 2.5 hours on foot.
-This afternoon you will visit the City Wall.
-You will be required to walk upstairs to access the City Wall, where the National Escort/Local Guide will give you time to explore at your own pace.
-There are options here to hire a bicycle or an electric cart to drive along the length of the wall.
-These are offered by private vendors and can be organised at your own expense.
+The site is large and will take about two and a half hours to explore.
+After this visit the Xian Art Ceramics and Lacquer Exhibition centre to see smaller models of the warriors being made.
+Later stroll on the beautifully preserved 14th century city walls that enclose Xian's old town.
+The Local Guide will give you time to explore the ancient city walls at your own pace.
+There are options here to hire a bicycle or an electric cart to drive along the length of the wall, these are offered by private vendors

-Terracotta Warriors - One of the most significant archaeological discoveries of the 20th century, this subterranean necropolis is comprised of over 7,000 soldiers, horses and chariots.
-The army was built in life-sized form by thousands of workers for the first Emperor of China, Qin Shi Huang, who felt he needed military protection in the afterlife.
+Terracotta Warriors - One of the most significant archaeological discoveries of the 20th century, this unearthed terracotta army is comprised of over 7,000 soldiers, horses and chariots.
+The army was built in lifesized form by thousands of workers and designed by Emperor Qin Shi Huang to defend himself in the afterlife.

-Xian Art Ceramics and Lacquer Exhibition Centre - See smaller versions of the enigmatic Terracotta Warriors being created at the captivating Xian Art Ceramics and Lacquer Exhibition Centre; even purchase your own miniature soldier.
+Xian Art Ceramics and Lacquer Exhibition Centre - See smaller versions of the enigmatic Terracotta Warriors being created at the captivating Xian Art Ceramics and Lacquer Exhibition Centre; even purchase your own portable soldier.

-Ancient City Wall - Dating back to the Ming Dynasty in the 14th century, the Xian ancient City Wall is one of the best preserved urban fortifications in China.
+Ancient City Wall - Dating back to the Ming Dynasty in the 14th century, the Xian ancient city wall is one of the best preserved urban fortifications in China.
 The wall's ideal location and layout gives visitors a bird's eye view over this fantastic city.
-Follow the locals' example and enjoy a bike ride to have an even more spectacular experience.
+Follow the locals' example and take a bike to get an ever more spectacular experience.